-If you’re looking for a reliable vehicle that will stand the test of time, here’s a new reason to consider a Toyota!
+If you’re looking for a reliable vehicle that will stand the test of time, there’s good reason to consider a Toyota!

-According to a new study by iSeeCars.com, 14 of the top 15 cars that owners keep for 15 years or more are Japanese models —including nine Toyotas.
+According to a new study by iSeeCars.com, all 15 of the top 15 cars that owners keep for 15 years or more are Japanese models — including 10 Toyotas.

 Toyota dominates the list of cars that owners keep for 15+ years